shortrib-labs/talos-cluster/README.md

-# vSphere k0s Cluster
+# vSphere Talos Cluster

-Easily create a Kubernetes cluster on vSphere using [k0s](https://k0sproject.io) and [Terraform](https://terraform.io)
+Easily create a Kubernetes cluster on vSphere using [Talos](https://talos.dev) and [Terraform](https://terraform.io)

 ## Goals and Audience